arp242/arp242.net/_posts/2019-06-10-censorship.markdown

-I stopped engaging on my local newspaper's website *years* ago because the same small super-active group kept ranting about "the Muslims" on what felt like every fucking story, even when it had nothing to do it.
+I stopped engaging on my local newspaper's website *years* ago because the same small super-active group kept ranting about "the Muslims" on what felt like every fucking story, even when it had nothing to do immigration or religion.
 I engaged in good faith at first, but it got very tiresome very fast.
 For these people, *everything* seems to be about the Muslims, and there seems little interest to engage in constructive discussion.
 So at some point I just gave up.
 I'm almost certainly not the only one.

 The general pattern is something like: